What's happening when your knee goes snap, crackle, and pop

 Another common problem that results in a popping or grinding sensation is roughness on the undersurface of the patella.
 This used to be called chondromalacia, and is often labeled as patellofemoral pain syndrome, or “runner’s knee.”
 Often you may feel the popping, grinding, or crunching more than you can hear it.
 To feel this, try squatting with your hand flat over the front of your knee.

-For each of these types of knee sounds, if there is no tissue torn, anabolic injections of growth factors plus lubricants (our current knee cocktail is a combination of hyaluronic acid, PRP, and amniotic fluid given in one shot) has been surprisingly and often dramatically effective.
+For each of these types of knee sounds, if there is no tissue torn, anabolic injections of growth factors plus lubricants (our current knee cocktail is a combination of hyaluronic acid, PRP, and other sources given in one shot) has been surprisingly and often dramatically effective.

 Real worry: Loud pop at time of injury followed by swelling, instability, and giving way